Neither the Qualification Directive, nor the CJEU in its jurisprudence, have defined the terms ‘threat to (a civilian’s) life or person’.

 (...) covers a more general risk of harm.
 Reference is made, more generally, to a ‘threat … to a civilian’s life or person’ rather than to specific acts of violence.
 Furthermore, that threat is inherent in a general situation of ‘international or internal armed conflict’.

-Some of the commonly reported types of harm to civilians’ life or person in Iraq include killings, injuries, abductions, retaliatory violence by the armed forces, forced displacements, forced recruitment of minors, explosive remnants of war, etc.
+Some of the commonly reported types of harm to civilians’ life or person in Nigeria include killings, injuries, abductions, forced displacement, rape, famine caused by food insecurity, etc.